 Paraphrasing is when you take an author’s ideas and put them into your own words to restate the information in a new way.
-It is an accepted scholarly practice.
-It is important for you to train yourself to redraft other people’s ideas into your own words – to paraphrase.
-It is one of the ways in which you can see for yourself whether you have really understood what the author is saying.
+It is an accepted scholarly practice and it is important for you to train yourself to redraft other people’s ideas into your own words.
+Paraphrasing is a way to see whether you have really understood what the author is saying.
 Examples include writing a sentence into your own words, or a summary of authored information.

 Some tips for learning how to paraphrase: